CD3/powermv/README.md

 of the replace template.

 If any outputs would overwrite an existing file that is _not_ an input to another move operation, it is reported as an error.
 This protects from accidentally deleting a file by giving an incorrect replace template.
-If you want the oeverwrite to occur you can pass the `--overwrite` option to ignore the error.
+If you want the overwrite to occur you can pass the `--overwrite` option to ignore the error.

 If no errors are detected, then (and only then) PowerMV executes each move operation.